ethrasher/anagrams/README.txt

 an array due to its massive size.
 Therefore, I created a LinkedList and added each Anagram onto the end.
 At the end of the algorithm, I turned this result into an array and returned it, to print it out in Main.

-Testing

-In order to test my program, I ran multiple words on each of the 4 dictionaries in the folder labeled Dicts.
-I had the program print out the solutions and checked what I believed the answer should have been from that.
-Throughout debugging, I used print statements and assert statements to clarify different parts of the program.
-These have since been removed due to programming style and documentation.
-However, the dictionaries I created have many edge cases that could potentially throw off the computer including an empty dictionary, one with many random comments and empty lines along with a smaller subsection of words to test "incredible" and "race" on so I could more easily see the correct solution, and one with one comment in it.
-The Sample Dictionary provided made it possible to test more words and larger amounts of information since it had a large amount of words.
-However, it was more difficult to tell if all the solutions were actually correct since there were often so many solutions.
-With careful planning and choosing the words wisely however, this dictionary was one of the most useful for testing the efficiency due to having such a large data set, it is not difficult to taht the run time be fairly large fairly quickly.